praveenganeshcp/choco/README.md

+> *NOTE: THIS IS A LEARNING PROJECT*

 # choco

-A minimal Typescript based REST API framework
+## REST API Framework for Typescript and Javascript

+This framework is built from scratch using native node.js modules